In this guide

 Mistake 5: Ignoring Position Sizing

-Even when you possess a genuine advantage, allocating a quarter of your total capital to one market introduces dangerous volatility.
-Apply Kelly Criterion principles — ordinarily 2-5% of your total capital per individual trade.
+Even when you possess genuine forecasting skill, deploying 25% of your total funds into a single market introduces excessive volatility.
+Apply Kelly Criterion principles — typically allocating 2-5% of your total capital per individual trade.

 Mistake 6: Trading Illiquid Markets